A cryptocurrency wallet allows you to store, send, and receive cryptocurrency on the blockchain.

-When you use a custodial wallet, you log in with a username and password to make transactions.
-This password, if forgotten, can usually be replaced, which makes a custodial wallet an easy option to buy, sell, and hold cryptocurrency.
+A custodial wallet requires you to log in with a username and password in order to process transactions.
+If you forget this password, it can usually be replaced.
+This feature makes a custodial wallet an easy option to buy, sell, and hold cryptocurrency.

 Self-Custodial Wallet: A self-custodial wallet is a wallet in which you hold your private keys and are responsible for securely storing your funds.